How To Reduce Inheritance Tax?

 • QNUPS needs to meet the conditions in Statutory Instrument 2010/0051.
 (Inheritance Tax (Qualifying Non-UK Pension Schemes) Regulations 2010).

-If children live with their parents – and where this is likely to continue for some time.
-The parents would gift a share of the property to the children.
-For capital gains, this would be a gift to connected parties.
-So, would deem to occur at market value for capital gains tax purposes.
+So, would be deemed to occur at market value for capital gains tax purposes.
 It may be exempt if covered by the private house relief of the parents.
 The children’s acquisition cost would be deemed as the market value at the date of transfer.
-For inheritance tax purposes this would be an exempt transfer made by the parents.

 It would give rise to the potential reservation of benefits provisions. which would occur if the parents receive any benefits, other than a negligible one. which was provided by or at the expense of the children connected with the gift.
 The risk of reservation of benefits provisions will be minimized.